Repatriation (cultural property): The repatriation debate

 The repatriation debate is a term referring to the dialogue between individuals, heritage institutions, and nations who have possession of cultural property and those who pursue its return to its country or community of origin.
-It is suggested that many points within this debate center around the legal issues involved such as theft and the legality of acquisitions and exports, etc. Two main theories seem to underpin the repatriation debate and cultural property law: cultural nationalism and cultural internationalism.
+It is suggested that many points within this debate centers around the legal issues involved such as theft and the legality of acquisitions and exports, etc. Two main theories seem to underpin the repatriation debate and cultural property law: cultural nationalism and cultural internationalism.
 These theories emerged and developed following the creation of many international conventions, such as the 1970 UNESCO Convention and the 1995 UNIDROIT Convention, and act as the foundation of contradicting opinions regarding the transport of cultural objects.
 However, the dual theory of cultural internationalism and cultural nationalism is on the decline.

 Cultural internationalism

 Cultural internationalism has links to imperialism and decontextualization and suggests that cultural property is not tethered to one nation and belongs to everybody.
 Calls for repatriation can therefore be dismissed since they are often requested when a nation declares ownership of an object, which according to this theory is not exclusive.

 Some critics and even supporters of this theory seek to limit its scope.
 For example, proponent of cultural internationalism John H. Merryman suggests that unauthorized archaeological discoveries should not be exported as information would be lost that would have remained intact if they stayed where they were discovered.

 It is further argued that this theory has close resemblance to the 'universal museums' theory.
 Following a series of repatriation claims, leading museums issued a declaration detailing the importance of the universal museum.
 The declaration argues that over time, objects acquired by the museums have become part of the heritage of that nation and that museums work to serve people from every country as "agents in the development of culture".
 It is on this justification that many repatriation requests are denied.
 A notable example includes the Greek Parthenon marbles housed at the British Museum.

 Many of the issues surrounding the denial of repatriation requests originate from items taken during the era of imperialism (pre-1970 UNESCO Convention) as a wide range of opinions remains among museums.